Abbas II of Persia: Religion

 Abbas II's reign shows great paradox in regard of the treatment of non Shi`is.
 He commissioned the Shi'ia jurisprudence works to be translated into Persian, and consulted the ulama on these taxes.
 He maintained friendly relations with the renowned Shi'ia scholars of his time such as Mohsen Fayz Kashani, Mohammad Bagher Sabzevari and Mohammad Taqi Majlesi (the father of Mohammad-Baqer Majlesi).
 Yet, he was not a zealous Shiite.
 The shah paid his respects to his ancestral Sufi order, the Safaviyya, built lodges in the order's most holy city, Ardabil, and engaged in discussions with Sufis.
-However, the persecution of Sufis increased greatly during his reign and anti-Sufi writings by Shi'ia scholars such as Mir Lawhi and Muhammad Tahir Qummi rose in numbers.
-Abu Muslim, who was often portrayed as a messianic figure by the population, was also targeted by Shi'ia essayists during Khalifeh Soltan's tenure, one of them being Ahmad ibn Muhammad Ardabili, who wrote Hadiqat al Shi'a.
-Abbas too was not spared by the Shi'ia scholars, who once argued that he should abdicate to make room for a king more devoted on account of his unholy lifestyle.
-Abbas drank heavily in his drinking parties with his courtiers, yet, hypothetically, would dismiss his staff for their drunkenness.
-In 1653, the shah was persuaded to give up drinking by a Shi'ia scholar, possibly Sabzevari, who argued that such monarchs were stronger, happier, and more likely to live longer, an example being Tahmasp I. Thereafter, for a short time between 1653 and 1654, the sale of alcohol was forbidden.
+However, the persecution of Sufis increased greatly during his reign and anti-Sufi writings by Shi'ia scholars such as Mir Lawhi and Muhammad Tahir Qummi rose in number.
+Abu Muslim, who was often seen as a messianic figure by the population, was targeted by Shi'ia essayists during Khalifeh Soltan's tenure, one of them being Ahmad ibn Muhammad Ardabili, who wrote Hadiqat al Shi'a.
+Abbas was not spared by the Shi'ia scholars, who argued that he should abdicate to make room for a more devoted king on account of Abbas's unholy lifestyle.
+Abbas drank heavily in his drinking parties with his courtiers, yet would dismiss his staff for their drunkenness.
+In 1653, the shah was persuaded to give up drinking by a Shi'ia scholar, possibly Sabzevari, who argued that abstemious monarchs were stronger, happier, and more likely to live longer, an example being Tahmasp I. Thereafter, for a short time between 1653 and 1654, the sale of alcohol was forbidden.

-Regardless of his personal beliefs, Abbas still continued the religious conversion even more fiercely than his predecessors.
+Regardless of his personal beliefs, Abbas still continued religious conversions even more fiercely than his predecessors.
 At various times between 1645 and 1654, the Safavid authorities forced the Iranian Jews to convert and the Armenian Christians to decamp to New Julfa.
-According to Abbas-nama by Mohammad Taher Vahid Qazvini, 20000 Jewish families converted to Islam, however, the Armenian historian, Arakel of Tabriz, suggests the number was 350.
-During Mohammad Beg's tenure, some of the Christians churches were closed and the Christians were forbidden to construct churches.
-Abbas himself was tolerant towards Christians; He frequently attended Armenian church services and ceremonies, and gave permission for the Jesuits to establish a mission in Isfahan in 1653.
+According to Abbas-nama by Mohammad Taher Vahid Qazvini, 20,000 Jewish families converted to Islam.
+However, the Armenian historian, Arakel of Tabriz, suggests the number was only 350.
+During Mohammad Beg's tenure, some of the Christian churches were closed and the Christians were forbidden to construct new churches.
+Abbas himself was tolerant towards Christians.
+He frequently attended Armenian church services and ceremonies, and gave permission for the Jesuits to establish a mission in Isfahan in 1653.
 He dismissed both the senior Shi'ia cleric, the Sheikh al-Islam of Isfahan, and the royal prayer-leader for preaching against Christians, and is even said to have threatened the former with impalement.
 Three years after Mohammad Beg's dismissal in 1664, the construction of the Vank Cathedral and five other churches were completed.